multiplealiases/Databending-Audacity-FFmpeg/README.md

 ***

-This work (excluding the images that origninated from Unsplash) is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+This work (excluding the images that originated from Unsplash)  is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]